 Plenty of people turn up their noses at cake mixes and I admit I used to be one of them!
 But not any more.
 Mixes these days give you a consistent product with a tender crumb.
 A few additional ingredients really enhance the taste, so go for it!

 - Preheat oven to 350º.
-Thoroughly coat the inside of your Bundt pan with cooking spray and sprinkle the pecans evenly on the bottom.
-(If you happened to have made my praline pecans, use them!)
+Thoroughly coat the inside of your Bundt pan with cooking spray and sprinkle the pecans evenly on the bottom. (, use them!)
 Set aside.

 - Dump all the wet ingredients in a large mixing bowl.
 Add the cake and pudding mixes and nutmeg.
 Mix on low speed for 1 minute.

 - Increase speed to medium high, mix for 3 additional minutes.
 Pour the batter into the greased pan.
 Firmly tap pan on the counter and give it a good shake.
 This will get rid of any air bubbles and even out the batter.

 - Bake in preheated oven 35-40 minutes.
 Check the cake at 30 minutes with a skewer.
 If the skewer comes out clean or with only a few crumbs on it, the cake is done.